 Vision insurance entitles the insured to regular eye examinations and prescriptive advice on recommended treatment.

-- include the benefit of substantial discounts on the purchase of contact lenses and eye ware
+- include the benefit of substantial discounts on the purchase of contact lenses and eyewear

-- discounts for approved surgeries such as PRK and LASIC.
+- discounts for approved surgeries such as PRK and LASIK.